When Wayne Rooney

 Liverpool born and raised in Croxteth, Rooney was just days away from

 his 17th birthday when he exploded into the national consciousness with

-that one phenomenal swing of the boot in October 2002.
+that one phenomenal swing of the boot against the Gunners.
 Three weeks

-earlier he had notched his first senior goals in the 3-0 League Cup win at
+earlier he had notched his first senior goals in a 3-0 League Cup win at Wrexham,

-And he followed the stunning Arsenal strike with a real predatory
+He followed that goal with a real predatory

 masterpiece against Leeds